neo4j/neo4j-javascript-driver/README.md

 # Neo4j Bolt Driver for JavaScript

-The JavaScript driver for Bolt uses the websocket interface and is currently available for use within a browser context only.
+The JavaScript driver for Bolt uses the websocket interface.
-To use the driver, simply include the `neo4j.js` file within a page.

 ## Example